AIHubCentral/docs/assets/RVC/Cloud/Applio Lightning Ai.md

 ## How to use Better GPUs
 ###### ‎
 #### 1. Swapping GPUs.
 a.
-To swap GPUs go to the GPU icon the the righ and click it.
+To swap GPUs go to the GPU icon the the right and click it.

 <img src="../lighting.ai/11.png" alt="image" width="500">‎